How To Write Intervals Of Increase And Decrease

 Step 6: Consider the Domain of the Function

 Always be mindful of the domain of the original function f(x).
 The intervals of increase and decrease must be within the function's domain.
-For example, if f(x) = √(x), the domain is x ≥ 0.
+Here's one way to look at it: if f(x) = √(x), the domain is x ≥ 0.
 You wouldn't consider intervals where x < 0.

 Step 7: Write Your Conclusion